bruce-hill/tomo/docs/tomo.1.md

 : Compile the input file to an executable.

 `-L`, `--library`
-: Compile the input files to a library `.so` file and header.
+: Compile the input files to a shared library file and header.

 `-I`, `--install`
 : Install the compiled executable or library.